Subspace power method for symmetric tensor decomposition: Introduction

-While low-rank symmetric CP rank decompositions are generically unique, computing the decomposition is another matter.
-Hillar-Lim showed tensor decomposition is NP-hard in general \cite{hillar2013most}.
-Nonetheless, a number of works have sought efficient algorithms for sufficiently low-rank tensors, e.g., \cite{harshman1970foundations,foobi2007,anandkumar2014tensor,kolda2015numerical,ge2017optimization,ma2016polynomial,hopkins2016fast,nie2017low}.
-Indeed, in theoretical computer science, a picture has emerged that efficient algorithms should exist that succeed in decomposing random tensors of rank on the order of the square root of the number of tensor entries with high probability (but not so for ranks substantially more).
-Thus, tensor decomposition has a conjectural computational-statistical gap \cite{bandeira2018notes}.
-Producing a \textit{practically efficient} method (even with restricted rank) is a further challenge.
+While low-rank symmetric CP rank decompositions exist and are generically unique, computing them is another matter.
+Hillar--Lim showed tensor decomposition is NP-hard in general \cite{hillar2013most}.
+Nonetheless, a number of works have sought efficient algorithms for sufficiently low-rank tensors, e.g., \cite{harshman1970foundations,foobi2007,anandkumar2014tensor,kolda2015numerical,ge2017optimization,ma2016polynomial,hopkins2016fast,nie2017low, johnston2023computing}.
+Conjecturally in theoretical computer science, there exist efficient algorithms that succeed with high probability in decomposing random tensors of rank on the order of the square root of the number of tensor entries, but not so for ranks substantially more \cite{wein2023average}.
+From a numerical linear algebra standpoint, producing practically efficient methods -- even with restricted rank -- is a further challenge.

-\subsection{\textit{Our contributions}}

-In the present paper, we derive an algorithm that accepts $T$ as input, and aims to output the minimal decomposition \eqref{eq:tensordecdef}, up to trivial ambiguities, provided $R \leq \binom{L+n-1}{n} - L = O(L^{n})$.
-Numerical simulations indicate our algorithm successfully computes the decomposition for $R = O(L^n)$, with no random restarts.
-Most notably, the method outperforms existing state-of-art methods by roughly one order of magnitude in terms of speed.
-Also it matches existing methods in terms of robustness to perturbations in the entries of $T$ (including perturbations that give an input only approximately low-rank).
+\subsection{Our contributions}